raspberrypilearning/astro-pi-flight-case-mk2/en/step_7.md

 --- task ---

 Take a button, then unscrew and remove all the nuts and washers.
-The picture below shows the fastenings next to numbers which will be used to identify each one in the stesp below.
+The picture below shows the fastenings next to numbers which will be used to identify each one in the steps below.

 ![Photo showing the fastenings for the APEM buuton, numbers 1 to 4 ](images/button_fastenings.jpg)